Oconnery/DirectX12_Minecraft_Clone/README.md

 Written in C++ using Visual Studio 2017.
-Developed by Oisin Connery, Connor Heath, Lee Watterson and James McGowan.
+Developed by Oisin Connery, Connor Heath and James McGowan.